melecouvreur/climbing-app/README.md

   DB_PASS=YOURPASSWORD
 ```

 - Run `npm run migrate` in the `climbing-app` folder in a new terminal window.
-This will create the 'user_info' and 'days' tables in your database.**
+This will create the 'user_info' and 'days' tables in your database and populate with fake user info.**

-- In MySQL interface, run `use users` followed by the commands contained in `days.sql` and `user_info.sql` files in the `model` folder.
-This will populate user_info and days tables with 'fake' user information.

 **If npm run migrate doesn't work, seperate instructions are in days.sql and user_info.sql to set-up tables directly via MySQL interface.